-From the archives: Allergic Living’s investigation of the most misunderstood food allergen, and how we can protect kids from dairy pervasiveness in the school system.
+From the archives: Allergic Living’s investigation of how we can protect kids with milk allergy at school, given the pervasiveness of dairy in the school system.
 For the Canadian article, click here.

 Though other occasions hadn’t proved dairy-safe, this time would be different, vowed the Canadian mom.
 But all her hard work was rendered irrelevant when milk cartons were handed out to all the children.

 Snacks in School and Other Milk Allergy Issues

 The last straw for Glover came when Elodie was dismissed from school with breathing issues.
 It happened one day after the teacher ate microwaved popcorn and students snacked on Doritos in her class.
 Then another day, after students nearby had been eating chips – all the products were coated in milk-based powder.

 In October 2013, she pulled Elodie out of school, and filed a complaint against the school board with the province of Ontario’s human rights tribunal, seeking an accommodation plan for her child.
 [Update: Glover later reached an accommodations plan and Elodie returned to school.]

 Feeling you have to keep your child out of school over food allergies is an extreme situation.
 Yet Harriet Spitzer-Picker, a certified asthma educator in New York City, can relate to Glover’s frustrations.
 She’s the mother of two boys who have multiple allergies, including milk allergy, and asthma.
 Her younger son, 7-year-old Joshua, has had severe reactions.
 The allergist even warned her against taking the child into coffee shops, since the volume of steaming of milk in the air might set off a reaction.